ligi/docs/docs/trezor-apps/_sources/bitstamp.rst.txt

 What is Bitstamp?
 -----------------

 `Bitstamp <https://www.bitstamp.net>`_ is a biggest European bitcoin exchange based in Luxembourg.
-It allows trading between FIAT currency and bitcoin cryptocurrency.
+It allows trading between FIAT currencies and various cryptocurrencies.

-Thanks to TREZOR, you can exchange your funds safely and more secure that ever before!
+Thanks to TREZOR, you can exchange your funds safely and in a more secure way than ever before!

 Resources
 ^^^^^^^^^